 \subsection{Reader study on real low-dose scans}

 While rebinning the PET listmode events to generate low-count data to simulate a low-dose setting is a common practice in the literature \cite{xie_unified_2023, zhou_federated_2023, zhou2023fedftn, xu_200x_2017, zhou2020supervised, ouyang_ultra-low-dose_2019, zhou2021mdpet, zhou2023fast, liu2022personalized, gong_pet_2019, onishi_anatomical-guided_2021, liu_pet_2022}, it may affect the random photon rates.
 To further demonstrate the clinical potential, 20 real low-dose human studies were acquired using a United Imaging uExplorer scanner with an average injected dose of $27.1\pm5.4\text{MBq}$ (about 10\% of full administered dose).
 Another reader study was performed to assess the image quality.
-For a more comprehensive comparison, denoised results generated by the Unified Noise-aware Network (UNN) \cite{xie_unified_2023} were included in the reader study.
+For a more comprehensive comparison, the denoised results generated by the Unified Noise-aware Network (UNN) \cite{xie_unified_2023} were included in the reader study.
 UNN was chosen because: (1) similar to DDPET-3D, it also achieves noise-aware denoising; (2) it was among the top 10 winning methods in the 2022 Ultra Low-dose PET Imaging Challenge held at the 2022 IEEE Medical Imaging Conference \footnote{https://ultra-low-dose-pet.grand-challenge.org/leaderboard/}.

-Reader study was conducted in the similar way as described previously.
+The reader study was conducted in the similar way as described previously.
 Three images were presented to the readers simultaneously and they were asked to rank the images based on their overall image quality.
 Three images are the real low-dose image, denoised images generated by UNN, and denoised images generated by DDPET-3D.
-As presented in Fig. \ref{reader_study_real_LD}, all three readers agreed that both DDPET-3D and UNN produced superior denoised results compared with the low-dose images.
+As presented in Fig. \ref{reader_study_real_LD}, all three readers agreed that both DDPET-3D and UNN produced superior denoised results compared to low-dose images.
 DDPET-3D produced images with overall better rankings than the UNN with statistical significance ($p<0.05$) observed in reader \#1 and \#2.
 Even though DDPET-3D also had a overall better ranking in reader \#3, $p=0.20$ was observed.

 Sample real low-dose denoised images are presented in Fig. \ref{real_low_dose_UI}.
-No obvious lesion was identified in this patient.
-Compared with other images, DDPET-3D effectively suppressed excessive noise (e.g., in the liver) and produced images with clearer organ boundaries (e.g., the aorta wall pointed by the blue arrow in Fig. \ref{real_low_dose_UI}).
+In this patient, no obvious lesion was identified.
+Compared to other images, DDPET-3D effectively suppressed excessive noise (e.g., in the liver) and produced images with clearer organ boundaries (e.g., the aorta wall pointed by the blue arrow in Fig. \ref{real_low_dose_UI}).